lucafilippodangelo/SS_CA3_BitcoinBlockchainViewer/README.md

     Some use cases around blocks:
     - In green, most recent block will be rendered at the top.
 At the moment UI keeps in browser memory info for last 3 blocks received.
 Example: after running the application, when the forth one is received the oldest(first received) is overriden.
-    - In Yellow, by clicking in a row transaction is possible to see transaction details.
-Payload is trimmed for memory efficiency and allow fluent UX navigation, at the moment the app is not using a DB, I though it was out of scope for this CA to implement a more refined async solution using redus or a document DB.
+    - In Yellow, by clicking in one or more rows per page is possible to check out transactions details.
+Payload is trimmed for memory efficiency and allow fluent UX navigation. *****At the moment the app is not using a DB, I though it was out of scope and overkilling for this CA to implement a more refined async solution using redus or a document DB.
     - In Blue, each block can be independently be paginated by buttons up/down or by selecting the specific page from dropdown.
         - the front end keeps memory of transactions for which details are displayed.
 As an example if in page 1 I click on row 3 to see transaction details, then I jump to page 3, then jump back on page one, page one will be rendered with details for row 3 expanded.
 This mechanism works independently between blocks.